takeshiyu/gin-throttle/README.md

 # gin-throttle

-`gin-throttle` is a rate limiter for [Gin framework](https://github.com/gin-gonic/gin).
+The `gin-throttle` is a rate limiter for [Gin framework](https://github.com/gin-gonic/gin).

 Original credit to [golang.org/x/time/rate](https://godoc.org/golang.org/x/time/rate), this repo makes it work with `gin.HandlerFunc` in [Gin framework](https://github.com/gin-gonic/gin).

 ## Usage

-Download and install it:
+Download and install it：

 ```
 go get github.com/gin-gonic/gin
 ```

-Import it in your code:
+Import it in your code：

 ```
 import "github.com/s12i/gin-throttle"